Intermodalics/pickit-docs/docs/documentation/picking/temporarily-avoid-unpicked-objects.rst

 Pickit keeps track of the objects that were recently sent to the robot for picking in the so-called `avoid list`.
 If an object of the `avoid list` is detected again, it is considered as an object that failed to be picked.
-This object will then be put at the bottom of the _pickable_ object list, i.e. it is deprioritized for picking.
+This object will then be deprioritized and put at the bottom of the `pickable` object list.
 In other words, Pickit will avoid to pick this object, as long as there are other objects to be picked.

 .. note::